rjrosati/dogduck/README.md

 ### Usage:
 ```
-    python dogduck.py [speed of duck / speed of dog]
+    python dogduck.py [speed of dog / speed of duck]
 ```

 This is my first attempt at using `pygame` and it turned out to be easier than expected.